 Tongue and Groove Ceiling

-There’s nothing quite like a tongue and groove ceiling on a covered back porch.
-It gives the space an instant feeling of comfort and relaxation.
-Plus, it’s a great way to add some extra visual interest to the porch.
-If you’re not familiar with tongue and groove ceilings, they are created by interlocking pieces of wood or other material.
-This gives the ceiling a finished planked look that is both attractive and durable.
+One of our favorite materials to use on a covered back porch ceiling is tongue and groove.
+It gives the space instant warmth, texture, and coziness.
+And it’s a great way to add visual interest to the back porch.
+If you’re not familiar with tongue and groove ceilings, they’re made by installing interlocking wood boards.
+They fit together much like hardwood flooring does.
+This creates a finished plank look on the ceiling.
 If you’re thinking about adding a tongue and groove ceiling to your porch, we have another article all about it.